chrisb2/air-quality/README.md

 The battery voltage is displayed in the top right hand corner of the display.

+### ccs811 Baseline

+The ccs811 sensor has the ability to use a predetermined baseline against which new readings are calculated, this allows a baseline obtained in clean air to be used to measure values in a more polluted environment.

+Place the device in clean air and wait for it to be 'conditioned' (readings for eCO<sub>2</sub> are TVOC displayed).
+Operate switch 1 to the on position (connects pin 14 to GND) and wait for next display update (LED on Lolin D32 flashes), turn switch 1 off.
+The baseline is now stored and will be utilized every time the device is switch on.
+A new baseline can be set by repeating this process as required.

 ## CCS811 Firmware Upgrade

 **WARNING - DO THIS AT YOUR OWN RISK, IT MAY BRICK THE SENSOR**